kamistars/doomlingsapp/README.md

 # 🎓 StudyMonster - Hackathon Submission

 A fun and motivational Flutter app that turns school assignments into battles with collectible monsters!
-Built in under 48 hours for JamHacks!!!!!!!!!
+Built in 36 hours for JamHacks!!!!!!!!!

 ---